gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ###### Definition:
 A *Parent table* can have a (OtM) relationship with a *child table*, however this relationship **is not bidirectional**, the *parent* can access the data in the *child* table with a defined `relationship`.
 The child table holds a `ForeignKey` that references the parent's key in order to filter out which records to return.

+> 🚑 You can make OtM relationships bidirectional see `back_populates` and `backref` examples in the relationships folder.

 ###### Example:

 ```python